Census Benchmarking

 2.2 How does Victoria compare with NSW?

 The ABC obtained search data from NSW police between 2020 to 2024.
 The data they obtained, when compared to NSW 2021 Census data revealed the following: Aboriginal and Torres Strait Islander people are searched at 5.6 times the rate of White people.
 People perceived to be African are searched at 4.3 times the rates of White people.
 Pacific Islanders are searched at 3.0 times the rate of White people.
 People perceived to be Middle-Eastern are searched at 2.9 times the rate of White people.
 All other groups are searched at a lower rates to White people.
 The NSW findings are consistent with the findings for Victoria Police, using Assumption 1 rather than Assumption 2.
-The difference in finding for Middle-Eastern probably because Victoria Police combine ‘Middle Eastern’ appearance with ‘Mediterranean’.
+Unlike NSW, in Victoria, Police combine people they perceive to be ‘Middle Eastern’ with ‘Mediterranean’.
 In NSW, these groups are separated and people who appear to be Mediterranean are searched at a lower rate than White people.
 You can see the analysis of the NSW data here.
 The ABC’s report on the data is here.

 Discussion

 This data reveals that people police perceive to be Aboriginal, African, Middle Eastern and Pacific Islander are more likely to be subjected to a search without warrant than is expected from their respective proportions in the population.
-This disproportionality is indicative of systemic racism against these populations.
+This disproportionality is an indication of systemic racism against these populations.
 In our view, Assumption 1 (that all people police perceive to be of European origin will be treated as ‘Caucasian’ or ‘White’ by the police) is more likely to be correct.
 We form this opinion for three reasons.
 Firstly, since 1901, all Europeans have been treated as White in Australia through the introduction of the White Australia Policy.
 People considered ‘White’ were entitled to enter Australia if they passed the European language dictation test (Lake and Reynolds, 2008, 147-148).
 European Australians have for 125 years been granted ‘White’ status by the Australian State despite their highly diverse cultures, languages and experiences of discrimination (eg Greek and Macedonian language speakers, Jewish people, Roma/Travellers).
-The White Australia policy specifically treated people speaking Mediterranean languages (such as Greek and Italian) differently to people whose languages originated from Middle-Eastern/Arab/Muslim populations.
-Secondly, when police data separated Middle-Eastern from Mediterranean searches in NSW, it is apparent that these two groups are being treated differently.
-NSW data also clarifies that Mediterranean and White groups are being treated similarly by police.
-Thirdly, the NSW data is consistant with other data sources that Middle-Eastern/Arab Australians are treated differently by police to Europeans.
+The White Australia policy specifically permitted entry to people speaking Mediterranean languages (such as Greek and Italian) and not to people whose languages originated from Middle-Eastern/Arab/Muslim populations.
+This means that a greater percentage of people who have Greek and Italian ancestry are now more likely to be second or third generation and have Australian accents and are likely to be assessed as ‘caucasian’ by police than people who are more recent arrivals.
+Our second reason for preferring assumption 1 is that when police data separated Middle-Eastern from Mediterranean searches in NSW, it is apparent that these two groups are being treated differently.
+NSW data also clarifies that Mediterranean and White groups are more or less treated similarly by police.
+Thirdly, assumption 1 is consistent with other data sources that Middle-Eastern/Arab Australians are treated differently by police than Europeans.
+For example the policing of Muslim and Arab Australians has been consistently concern since September 11 and the passing of laws that have been used disproportionately to surveil Muslim communities.
 Consequently we report the findings from Assumption 1 in our key findings and we use Assumption 1 for our assessment of use of force.

 A census benchmarking analysis of search data from Victoria Police reveals systemic racism toward (that is the disproportionate over-policing of) all non-White groups, except people perceived to be Asian, and Indian.